davidhwyllie/findNeighbour4/doc/demos.md

 If we store (say) 10,000 (10^4) cells from each row/column in a single mongodb document (this is possible, within the limits of mongo document sizes), that leaves us with about 10^8 documents.
 This is well within the capabilities of mongodb.
 However, the repacking operations may be expensive.
 It could also be run as a separate process, were it to be slow; it can occur simultaneously to insertion.

-In this test, repacking is switched off.
+In this test,
+repacking is switched off.
+each sequence differs by only 1nt from the reference, so memory usage is very low there is no clustering enabled.

 * Outcome measures
 Insertion time